 One of the most powerful application of flow cytometry is for evaluate drug and vaccine efficacy.
 Multiparameter flow cytometry relies on the use of fluid systems, fluorescent proteins, and optical systems to detect and collect fluorophore signals.
 When the technology first became available multiparameter meant 2 colors, today it can mean up to 32 colors.
 The availability of dyes and antibodies along with hardware and software improvements, make possible simultaneous analysis of a wide range of parameters.
 Researchers can probe a single cell for multiple markers, define the composition of a cell population or evaluate protein expression levels.
-However, the complexity of of multiplexed flow cytometry studies creates challenges to generating reproducible and publishable data.
+However, the complexity of multiplexed flow cytometry studies creates challenges to generating reproducible and publishable data.
 Below are design, execution and analysis best practices to keep in mind when planning flow cytometry experiments.

 Flow cytometry can be applied to almost any type of study if a fluorescent probe/marker is available for it.
 However, it requires the correct combination of fluorophores and antibody conjugates titrated to match the expression level of the marker(s) of interest.
-Titration is a simple but important control for minimizing nonspecific binding and optimizing signal detection to ensuring reducibility.
-Each panel must also include appropriate controls specific to each experiment.
+Titration is a simple but important control for minimizing nonspecific binding and optimizing signal detection to ensuring reproducibility.
+Each panel must include appropriate controls specific to each experiment.
 Controls are needed to exclude signals from unwanted cell population as well as to differentiate signals from dead, damaged or dying cells.
-While it may be possible to use up to 32 colors, more is not always better.
+While it may be possible to use up to 32 colors, in this case more is not always better.
 With increasing number of fluorochromes there is some loss of sensitivity due to background and spillover.
 It is therefore best to design panels with the minimum number of markers needed to address specific research questions.
 It is also important to optimize the instrument to capture weak signals but exclude background noise.
 Instrument manufacturers will provide performance test certification.
 However, quality control beyond machine performance is the best practice for producing highest quality data.